godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/godwokenbridge.md

 ---
-id: lightGodwoken
+id: godwokenbridge
-title: Light Godwoken
+title: Godwoken Bridge
 ---

 import useBaseUrl from "@docusaurus/useBaseUrl";

-[Light Godwoken](https://testnet.bridge.godwoken.io/#/v1/) is an user-friendly UI  for quick depositing and withdrawing assets on Godwoken, all it takes is connecting the Metamask wallet.
+[Godwoken Bridge](https://testnet.bridge.godwoken.io/#/v1/) functions as a token bridge between CKB and Godwoken and allows the quick deposit and withdrawal of assets. <!--which is powered by Light Godwoken, an SDK dedicated to the development of decentralized applications on Godwoken.--> All you need to do is connect your MetaMask wallet.

-In contrast to the previous version, this UI offered:
+In contrast to the previous version, the current version offers:
-- A unified deposit/withdraw page
+- A unified deposit/withdraw page;
-- Quick asset withdrawal from v0 to v1
+- Quick asset withdrawal from v0 to v1.

-This tutorial assumes users have already downloaded a web3 wallet, such as MetaMask, and that users have CKB or tokens in the wallet.
+This tutorial assumes users have already downloaded a web3 wallet, such as [MetaMask](https://metamask.io/), and users have enough CKBs or tokens in the wallet.

-Visit [MetaMask](https://metamask.io/) to download the wallet.
+**Note:** A deposit requires at least 400 CKBs and a withdrawal requires at least 650 CKBs.

 For more information about the concepts of Godwoken and CKB, refer to [Nervos CKB](https://docs.nervos.org/docs/basics/introduction) and [Godwoken](https://docs.godwoken.io).

-## Deposit CKB or Supported sUDT from Layer 1 to Layer 2 wallet
+## Deposit CKB or Supported sUDT Tokens from Layer 1 to a Layer 2 Wallet

+**Note:** The minimum amount of a deposit from layer 1 to layer 2 is 400 CKBs.

 To deposit CKB or supported sUDT from layer 1 to layer 2 wallet: